I will never forget the kryptonite-flare irradiating from the bedroom down the stairwell casting green shadows on each and every step.

 That’s because good advice isn’t really about the advisor, as much as it is about the advisee.
 Good advice can come from anywhere, but there are some traits that separate the good from the bad.

 Turns out my other superpowers, like good listening skills, honing in on what makes a person unique, and being totally relatable (because I am not better than you and I don’t have a degree to prove it), makes me pretty darn good at giving decorating advice.
 It’s all because I focus on you and your needs.
-Giving advice in my online workshops and in one-on-one chats is one of the most fulfilling things I do.

 So, here is what I have come to realize is the difference between good and bad decorating advice, no matter the source.